sukhmani/isit320-thukral-2018/README.md

 # isit320-thukral-2018

 I wrote this in class.

+-Sukhmani